How to Choose the Perfect Grout Colour

 How to Match Grout Colour to Existing Grout?

-Use a Sample Kit
+Make a Sample Board

 Different Lighting Conditions